 - I notice that retrospectives which are fun, usually result in better results than super serious ones.

-This retrospective is part of the retrospective challenge I’m doing this year.
+The movie retrospective is part of the retrospective challenge I did in 2020.
+For the conclusion check the retrospective conclusion post.
 In case you don’t want to miss another retrospective, you can sign up for the newsletter and get an e-mail when a new retrospective blog is released!